The Coconut tree is a member of the Palm family (Arecaceae) bearing fibrous dry drupe.

 2. Leaf Colour & Size

 Moreover, some Palms have small, spiky fronds, while others have fronds that may grow up to 10 feet long.
-For instance, the leaves of Rafia Regalis reach up to 82 feet.
+For instance, the leaves of Rafia regalis reach up to 82 feet.

 3. Height & Structure

-However, the Coconut Palm tree (Cocus nucifera) has a single grayish-brown trunk with a crown of green fronds at the top.
+The Coconut Palm tree (Cocus nucifera) has a single grayish-brown trunk with a crown of green fronds at the top.

 4. Plant Longevity

-5. Roots Development
+5. Root Development

 Even as the plant grows more extensive, they expand horizontally and stay thin.
 Further, roots form a root ball from the origination zone, with some above visible ground.